Satan’s heavenly rebellion against God triggered an avalanche of suffering that continues today. Our personal rebellion against him adds to the slide.

 It is easy to understand why we rebel against God.

 Suffering distorts our perception of God’s goodness.
-Therefore, we must often exercise faith to believe he truly is who he claims to be.
+Therefore, we must often exercise faith to believe he is truly who he claims to be.

 In addition, we are born with a sinful nature that compels us to think and act selfishly, independent of God.
 We live in a world of immorality that leads us astray.